YedMavus/YedMavus.github.io/README.md

 I'm a passionate researcher and lifelong learner currently on an exciting journey to pursue my PhD in the realm of Computer Science.
 Hailing from the esteemed Indian Institute of Engineering Science and Technology (IIEST), Shibpur (erstwhile BE College), I have embarked on a thrilling odyssey that blends technology, data, neuroscience and artificial intelligence into a harmonious symphony of knowledge.
 I have tried to make the best use of the research opportunities I've come across and my curiosity and zeal to learn something new gets me going.
 You can look at my CV [here](https://github.com/YedMavus/YedMavus.github.io/files/12753488/Suvam_Dey_CV_Long.pdf).
+I recently gave the GRE, scoring 325 (167 in quant and 158 in verbal).

 ### 🔬 My Research Interests: